FarisAlbalawi/localize/README.md

 # localize

 ## Features
 -  Supports All languages
--   flipping the app from left to right if the language Arabic
+-  Flipping the app from left to right if the language Arabic
--   change the language inside of the app
+-  Change the language inside of the app
--   change the language from setting
+-  Change the language from setting
--   swift 5
+-  Swift 5

 ## Usage